all-of-us/workbench/README.md

 There are two commands for deploying the Tanagra app locally along with the Workbench

-To deploy the Tanagra api locally:
+To deploy the Tanagra api locally (NOTE: the Tanagra api is dependent on the workbench api being deployed in a different terminal window):
 ```
-./project.rb dev-up-tanagra --disable-auth
+./project.rb dev-up-tanagra
 ```
-The normal `./project.rb dev-up` will still need to be run to deploy the Workbench api
+Optional arguments:
+* `--disable-auth` Disable authZ
+* `--version` Deploy a tag (Ex: 0.0.252).
+Default is main
+* `--drop-db` Drop the Tanagra database and recreate

 To deploy the Tanagra UI and the Workbench UI together locally:
 ```